Behnaz-HP/Behnaz-HP/smart_home/README.md

 User Story:

-AS a busy fashion designer, I want to open the window kitchen automatically at 8 A.M with a certain angle, so that the air will be changed ASAP I leave to work.
+AS a "busy fashion designer", I want to open the window kitchen automatically at 8 A.M with a certain angle, so that 'the air will be changed ASAP I leave to work'.

 Problem Statement:

-Jared is a busy fashion designer, who needs the air is changed ASAP he leaves to work; because he often comes back home late.
+Jared is a busy fashion designer, who needs 'the air is changed ASAP he leaves to work;
+because he often comes back home late'.

 ## User journey map